anydigital/drupal-bricks/README.md

 | 8.3.2 | 1.5 | — | 1.0-alpha3 | 1.0-beta1 | 1.3 | 1.1 |
 | 8.2.6 | 1.2 | — | 1.0-alpha3 | 1.0-beta1 | — | — |

+### Upgrading from 8.x-1.5

+1. Upgrade as usual.
+2. Create **Layout** bundle manually to be able to use the newest Layout API integration:
+   - ECK: Structure > ECK > Bundle list > Add bundle.
+   - Paragraphs: Structure > Paragraphs > Add type.
+3. Don't forget to allow this bundle in your Bricks field settings!

 ## Resources